-Everybody knows that kids are curious.
-So, it is pretty reasonable to expect that children will, at some point, want to know about where their food comes from.
-It’s easy to tell a child that an apple comes from a tree, or to show them that a tomato grows on a bush… But what about when a child asks where a chicken nugget comes from?
+It’s pretty reasonable to expect that children will, at some point, want to know about where their food comes from.
+It’s easy to tell a child that an apple comes from a tree, or to show them that a tomato grows on a bush… But what about when a child asks where a slab of meat comes from?

 Dealing With Outside Influences